Sally’s Volunteer Case Study: 2021

 Having worked all my life in a “full on” career, I never had time or even considered that I would be able to or love doing the volunteer role as much as I do.
 It is funny how life works out & and because I am not currently working and knowing the amount of help needed during this pandemic, I set out offering up my time.

-I have been working at the vaccine centre in Reigate, the testing centre in Redhill & am a “befriender” for several people.
-I can honestly say that I love all 3 of the roles, they all vary, and I have met an enormous number of amazing people both the volunteers themselves, but also those who visit the vaccine & test centres.
+I have been volunteering at the vaccine centre in Reigate, the testing centre in Redhill & am a “befriender” for several people.
+I can honestly say that I love all 3 of the roles, they all vary, and I have met an enormous number of amazing people, both the volunteers themselves, but also those who visit the vaccine & test centres.
 Even marshalling out in the cold has been fine if you are layered up and wearing several pairs of socks!

 It was a special moment early this year at the Cannon site helping people to get their 1st vaccine and easy to forget that many of the people I met had been isolating for almost a year so were incredibly excited to be out and talking to us!
 That was so lovely.